 It is important to see if someone has done their research, and explored your practice's website and social media to learn more about the office.
-This shows great initative on their part and implies they're actually interested in working for your practice specifically.
+This shows initiative on their part and implies they're actually interested in working for your practice specifically.

 10. What hesitations do you have about this position?

 The answer to this question can allow you to clear up any confusion that the candidate has about what they might be doing in your practice.
-It can also help you see if they would be happy in the open position.
+It can also help you gauge whether they'd be happy in the position.

 11. What do you look for in company culture?

-This is a great and straight forward way to determine if someone is going to fit in with your current staff and the flow of things in your practice.
+This is the most straight forward way to determine if someone is going to fit in with your current staff and the flow of things in your practice.
 Also, you can make sure the candidate has a good grasp on the environments they work best in.

 12. What's your customer service style?
 Can you tell me about a time you went above and beyond with a patient?

 Not only is it important to find a new hire that you and your team will get along with, but you want someone that your patients will get along with as well.
 The answer to this question can help you see if the candidate has worked with your patient demographic before or knows how to put the patient first.